Obituary of Shirley Heinke

 She was the BEST NANNY EVER and her grandchildren will always love her to the moon and back!

 Shirley will be remembered as a giver who embraced life and touched her family and all those she met in a positive and genuine way.
-She will be dearly missed by all that were fortunate to have her in their lives.To send flowers to the family of Shirley Heinke, please visit Tribute Store
+She will be dearly missed by all that were fortunate to have her in their lives.To send flowers to the family or plant a tree in memory of Shirley Heinke, please visit Tribute Store